 Plastic bags, sheet plastic and plastic film should be placed inside a plastic bag before going in your green recycling cart.
 Loose bags jams our sorting equipment.

-At this time we can only recycle #2 and #5 cups.
-These are heavier plastic.
+At this time we can only recycle #1, and heavy duty #2 and #5 cups.
+Light weight cups that are not a #1, such as the popular "Solo" cups cannot be recycled.
 We cannot recycle other plastic cups or paper cups of any kind.

 Hard, rigid plastic should not be put in your green recycling cart.
 You can recycle it at our drop-off sites.